tmr232/svg-image-extractor/README.md

 SVGeX
 =====

-Extract all images from your oversized SVGs and turn them from embedded images to linked images.
+Get the embedded images out of your oversized SVGs and link them instead!

 Usage